andyblack19/NetTechnicalTask/README.md

 Implement an API that can be used to manage the inventory of a small shop in London.

-The API should be able to fulfil the data requirements in the images below, with support for the following capabilities:
+The API should be able to fulfil the data requirements in the [images folder](images), with support for the following capabilities:

 - List all items
 - Get a single item